 Profile .NET Process

-dotMemory can profile any .NET process that is started after you click the Run button.
+dotMemory can automatically attach to and profile any .NET process that is started after you run a profiling session.

-- Run dotMemory as a standalone application.
-The dotMemory window will open.
+Run dotMemory as a standalone application.
+The dotMemory Home window will open.

-- After you collect the data, either close the profiled application or detach the profiler using the Detach button of the Controller window.
-If you use the API to control profiling, detaching must be executed by your code.
+After you collect the data, either close the profiled application or detach the profiler using the Detach button.